-The object of this discipline is the Knowledge Base, the mass of information made up of explicit knowledge (documented and easily transferable) and implicit knowledge, which resides in employees and staff, linked to the experience of each person and the context.
+The object of this discipline is the Knowledge Base, the mass of information made up of explicit knowledge (documented and easily transferable) and implicit knowledge, which resides in employees and staff and is linked to the experience of each person and the work context.
 It is, in fact, above all the best practices for problem solving that enable companies to improve their performance.

 The importance of the corporate Knowledge Base

-As seen in the previous article on Knowledge Hoarding, it may happen that in companies some people are identified as "knowledge holders", and that all employees turn to them to solve problems or simply to get the information they need to do their job.
+As seen in the previous article on Knowledge Hoarding, it may happen that some employees hoard information as this makes them feel validated within the company: their coworkers must turn to them to solve problems or simply to get the information they need to do their job.

 When this happens, it means that the corporate Knowledge Base is not accessible to everyone, there is no company culture of Knowledge Sharing and, therefore, people are not even willing to share knowledge accumulated through experience.

-When we talk about Knowledge Base we obviously refer to the wealth of information and procedures that are fundamental to employees and customers: the so-called company’s know-how.
-Tacit knowledge, or implicit knowledge, is its most valuable element, because it is composed of best-practices and decision-making processes put into practice by company players, tested over time and passed on (in part) through experience.
+Every time we talk about Knowledge Base we obviously refer to the wealth of information and procedures that are fundamental to employees and customers: it's the so-called company’s know-how.
+Tacit knowledge, or implicit knowledge, is its most valuable element, because it is composed of best practices and decision-making processes put into practice by company players, tested over time and passed on (in part) through experience.

-For this reason, it is important that the knowledge assets can be easily accessible and shared among the various departments, so that everyone, according to his or her role, can exploit information made available to carry out his or her work in the best possible way.
+For this reason, it is important that the knowledge assets is easily accessible and shared among the various departments, so that everyone, according to his or her role, can exploit information made available to carry out his or her work in the best possible way.

 What is Knowledge Management: how to manage information and improve productivity

-By creating a single database where all intellectual capital is collected, the company's know-how is protected and the search for data and information is facilitated, increasing staff efficiency.
+By creating a single database where all intellectual capital is collected, the company's know-how is protected and the search for data and information is facilitated, consequently causing an increase in staff efficiency.

-Content sharing between all departments facilitates the alignment of interdisciplinary objectives, communication and collaboration between people, to develop projects and create new knowledge.
+Content sharing among all departments ensures the alignment of interdisciplinary objectives.
+It also improves communication and collaboration among employees, making it easier to develop projects and create new knowledge.

 Knowledge Management System characteristics

-In order to implement this type of activity, it is necessary to use knowledge management tools, which allow to import all the know-how and provide it when required.
+In order to implement this type of activity, it is necessary to use knowledge management tools, which allow to import the entire know-how and give it back when required.

-Knowledge Management software refers to any IT system that allows to:
+By Knowledge Management systems we mean any IT system that allows us to:

-To do this, the KMS must import, or create from scratch, the knowledge base from which to extract the answers and documents required at the right time.
+To do this, the KMS must import - or create from scratch - the knowledge base from which it can extract the answers and the documents required at the right time.

-A document management software can automate this import, without the need to rewrite the content in a language other than natural language, allowing to optimise the implementation time of the system.
+Document management software can automate this import, without the need to rewrite the content in a language other than the natural language used, allowing to optimise the implementation time of the system.